JonathanHalpern/football-statistics/README.md

 ## Architectural decisions

-### Framework

-I chose to use React instead of VUE because I have more experience with this technology.
-I believe the end result would be very similar either way.

 ### Data

 I orginally made a fresh query to the API on each page, followed by a second query to get further information